n3554/n3554/n3554_a_parallel_algorithms_library.0.md

 ## Effect of policies on algorithm execution

-Execution policies describe the manner in which the algorithms apply user-provided function objects.
+Execution policies describe the manner in which standard algorithms apply user-provided function objects.

 1. The applications of the function objects in the algorithms invoked with the `sequential_execution_policy` execute in sequential order in the calling thread.